 - Zambian businesses will encounter a level playing field where competing goods are subject to proper classification, valuation and origin regulations.

 Supporting gender equality and empowering women

 We know women’s economic empowerment is important for sustainable development.
-We will study the barriers to entry for women in the industry, facilitate the collection of gender disaggregated data for the first time, and actively encourage women in Zambia to become licensed customs clearing agents.
-We will also allocate special scholarship funds to support female applicants participating in the training programme.
+We studied the barriers to entry for women in the industry, facilitated the collection of gender disaggregated data for the first time, and actively encouraged women in Zambia to become licensed customs clearing agents.
+We also allocate special scholarship funds to support female applicants participating in the training programme.